martinpaljak/AppletPlayground/README.md

  * OpenPGPApplet - Yubico/ykneo-openpgp@ed928351994b053f3d87ec00ec4a9696d4ff20fe (GPL2)
  * FluffyPGPApplet - FluffyKaon/OpenPGP-Card@545da17f82ff4627758674bbcbb0e602e959d9dd (GPL3)

+# FEASIBILITY NOTICE
+ All the above applets and the overall pcakage comes "as-is".
+I make no claims about the feasibility, usability, security, correctness whatsoever of the whole package or any of the components.
+Use at your own risk.

 ## What you need ?
- * Unix-like operating system: Linux or OS X
+ * Unix-like operating system like a recent Linux or OS X
- * A working smart card reader*
+ * A working smart card reader* with a driver - preferably a [well-behaving CCID one](http://pcsclite.alioth.debian.org/ccid/section.html)
  * A JavaCard 2.2.2 card*
  * Eclipse - get from [eclipse.org](http://eclipse.org/downloads/)

+\* you can work with source code without a card and reader, but for actual testing having one is preferable.

 ## Included extras:
  * [ProGuard 4.11](http://proguard.sourceforge.net/) for shrinking applet codebase (GPL2)